StringhiniLab/GitHubProceduresLab/README.md

 Please note that the github_procedures project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

-## Cite Me
+## Inspired?
+Cite Us!
 If you use this book, please cite it as follows:

-**D'Andrea, F. GitHub Lab Procedures: Onboarding Guide for New Lab Members [Computer software]. https://github.com/StringhiniLab/GitHubProceduresLab**
+**D'Andrea, F., & Stringhini, S. GitHub Lab Procedures: Onboarding Guide for New Lab Members [Computer software]. https://github.com/StringhiniLab/GitHubProceduresLab. *https://doi.org/10.5281/zenodo.14510774***

 ## Session Info
 The current environment setup is managed using `renv` to ensure reproducibility.
 The session info is as follows: